MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-the-schema/reload-the-schema-asynchronously.md

 1. [Reload (update) the schema asynchronously.](#reload-update-the-schema-asynchronously)
 1. [Check the status of the schema reload (update).](#check-the-status-of-the-schema-reload-update)

-You want to reload (update) the schema asynchronously in the Strategy Tutorial project.
+You want to reload (update) the schema asynchronously in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 Get the authorization token needed to execute the request with [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).